davisshaver/tech-docs/wordpress-development/vip-quickstart.md

 ## Setting up VIP Quickstart

 1. Follow the <a href="https://vip.wordpress.com/documentation/quickstart/">VIP Quickstart</a> documentation.
 You should now have a running WordPress installation
 1. Recursively clone the Fusion theme repo into `/www/wp-content/themes/vip/`.
 Make sure you keep the folder name as `fusion-theme`.
+Emphasis on _recursively_; we use git submodules, so the sky will fall on your head if you don't have them checked out.
+You can use `git clone --recursive <github-url>`
 1. <a href="http://vip.local/wp-admin/network/site-new.php">Create a new site</a> on the WordPress network called, ‘Fusion’, and have it live at `vip.local/fusion/`.
 1. <a href="http://vip.local/wp-admin/network/themes.php">Enable the Fusion theme</a>.</li>
 1. Get sample content. <a href="https://www.dropbox.com/sh/82rgc3gjq4w7egq/AACSBn5Cl-2xkeq6hd9cfvpIa?dl=0">Here’s all shows/videos + March 2015 posts.</a> You will find it easier to import with WP-CLI than the WordPress import tool, which will likely time out.
 See below for notes on importing content to VIP Quickstart.